Drachenkaetzchen/VoronPCB/VoronPCBStandards.md

 All MOSFET driven outputs must be protected against short circuits.
 We don't want an accidental temporary short of the heater burn people's houses down.

+## MOSFET output current documentation

+Every header which is connected to a MOSFET must have the maximum current documented in the pin diagram.
+If possible, also on the board's silkscreen.

 # Optional

 ## Indicate DFU mode is active

 When STM32 devices are in bootloader mode, some pins get pulled high or low on startup.
 Use one of them to light a LED indicating that DFU is active.
 See STM32's AN2606 for which pins that are.

+## Provide 12V and 5V fan options by default

+All bigger boards should provide step-down converters to provide 12V and 5V for fan outputs.
+The maximum current for each of these rails should be documented on the silkscreen.

+## Pin Documentation on front silkscreen

+The user-facing silkscreen ahould list the pin's purpose and connected GPIO pin.
+For example, a fan port might have it's two pins labelled as "V+" and "PA12".
+If one pin is configurable, for example using the fan jumper block shown above, a line can indicate the relation between V+ and the voltage selection header.